 What is help desk software?

 Help desk software aids your customer service staff in providing support to customers.
-Customized to your needs, help desk software can include omnichannel capabilities such as live chat, chatbots, online tutorials, email support, voice support, knowledge base libraries, client portals, and reporting.
+Customised to your needs, help desk software can include omnichannel capabilities such as live chat, chatbots, online tutorials, email support, voice support, knowledge base libraries, client portals, and reporting.

 What help desk software can do for your business